brianhigh/big-file-types/Big_Data_File_Formats.md

 ## "In-Memory" Calculation Time

-_data.table_ is faster than _dplyr_.
+_data.table_ is faster than _dplyr_ for our benchmark summary operation.
 Making sure factors are coded as factors instead of characters can really help, especially when using _dplyr_.
 Specify column types as you import, as it will take a long time to convert after import.